 - In a terminal application, go the directory where you have ngrok.exe installed.
 You may want to add it as a path variable to avoid this step.

 - Run, for example,

-./ngrok http 3978 --host-header=localhost:3978, or replace the port number as needed.
+ngrok http 3978 --host-header=localhost:3978, or replace the port number as needed.

 This launches ngrok to listen on the port you specify.
 In return, it gives you an externally addressable URL, valid for as long as ngrok is running.